-If you are a student considering an NHS or Social Work course at Anglia Ruskin University, this page gives some information about the recent changes in funding and what support you can expect to receive.
+If you're considering an NHS (nursing) or social work course at Anglia Ruskin University, this page gives some information about the recent changes in funding and what support you can expect to receive.

 To be eligible for NHS funding you must be studying on one of these ARU courses: